Interested in Greek Life? Sign-up for recruitment!

 - The Ohio Northern University Greek Community has a long tradition of being a valued part of ONU.
 Of the chapters on campus today, the earliest fraternity and sorority date back to 1905 and 1959, respectively.

-- Currently, there are five social fraternities and four social sororities.
+- Currently, there are six social fraternities and four social sororities.

 - There are also two governing councils for the Greek organizations on campus.
 The Interfraternity Council is the governing organization of the fraternities; the Panhellenic Council is the governing body for the sororities.